Supported Features#

 GPU buffer sizes are static and must be tuned per task — see PhysX Configuration.

-enable_stabilizationcan corrupt contact-force readings reported through the contact sensor; disable it if you rely on the contact sensor for force-magnitude observations.The PhysX TGS solver behaviour can differ from Newton’s MJWarp solver on stiff contact stacks; if you are porting a task to Newton, expect to retune contact-handling parameters.
+enable_stabilizationcan make contact-force magnitudes reported through the contact sensor inaccurate; disable it if you rely on the contact sensor for force observations.The PhysX TGS solver behaviour can differ from Newton’s MJWarp solver on stiff contact stacks; if you are porting a task to Newton, expect to retune contact-handling parameters.